 1969: 'Portnoy's Complaint' by Philip Roth

-An immediate best-selling novel after its publication, "Portnoy's Complaint" sparked controversy due to its portrayal of sexuality.
+An immediate bestselling novel after its publication, "Portnoy's Complaint" sparked controversy due to its portrayal of sexuality.
 The novel is structured as a single, continuous monologue by its protagonist to his therapist.

 1970: 'Love Story' by Erich Segal

 A story of two opposites that attract, "Love Story" was released on Valentine's Day and became one of the top-selling works of fiction.
-Erich Segal based the book partly on Al Gore's life, whom he had met while at Harvard University.
+Erich Segal based the book partly on Al Gore's life, whom he met at Harvard University.

 1971: 'Wheels' by Arthur Hailey